Where to Find Authentic Filipino Bakeries and Panaderias...

 Key Takeaway

 The best Filipino bakeries in Burnaby and Surrey offer an authentic, affordable taste of Philippine culture.
-Focus on Surrey's Scott Road corridor for the widest selection, with essential stops at Dads Bakery for ensaymada and Pinoy Bakery for classics.
-In Burnaby, visit Panaderia Bakery on North Road.
+Focus on Surrey's Whalley corridor for the widest selection, with essential stops at Aling Mary's and JM-7 Bakery for everyday pandesal, Spanish bread and ube buns.
+In Burnaby, the reliable name is Goldilocks Bakeshop for ensaymada, mamon and cakes.
 Must-try items include fresh pandesal, rich ensaymada, and savory pan de coco, best enjoyed as part of the daily merienda snack ritual.

 Frequently Asked Questions